dvdoug/behat-code-coverage/README.md

 ## Usage

-If you execute `bin/behat` command, you will see code coverage generated in `target` (i.e. `build/behat-coverage`) directory (in `html` format):
+If you execute `vendor/bin/behat` command, you will see code coverage generated in `target` (i.e. `build/behat-coverage`) directory (in `html` format):

-    $ bin/behat
+    $ vendor/bin/behat

 ### Running with phpdbg

 This extension now supports [phpdbg][6], which results in faster execution when using more recent versions of PHP.
-Run `phpspec` via [phpdbg][6]:
+Run `behat` via [phpdbg][6]:

-    $ phpdbg -qrr bin/behat run
+    $ phpdbg -qrr vendor/bin/behat

 ## Configuration